Law Enforcement Services

 - Computer Crime

-The Commercial Vehicle Safety Division is responsible for overseeing law enforcement’s efforts to reduce crashes, fatalities and injuries involving large trucks through consistent, uniform and effective safety programs.
+This division is responsible for overseeing law enforcement’s efforts to reduce crashes, fatalities and injuries involving large trucks through a variety of safety programs.

-The Commonwealth Law Enforcement Assistance Network is used by the Commonwealth’s criminal justice agencies to access driver license and motor vehicle information, state criminal history record information maintained in the Pennsylvania State Police central repository, the Commonwealth's central registry for Protection from Abuse orders, "hot" (stolen and wanted) files, law enforcement messaging capabilities, and a host of other services.
+The Commonwealth Law Enforcement Assistance Network is used by Pennsylvania criminal justice agencies to access driver license and motor vehicle information, state criminal history record information maintained in the Pennsylvania State Police central repository, the commonwealth's central registry for protection from abuse orders, "hot" (stolen and wanted) files, law enforcement messaging capabilities, and a variety of other services.
 CLEAN is Pennsylvania’s conduit to the FBI’s National Crime Information Center (NCIC) and to the International Justice and Public Safety Information Sharing Network (NLETS).

-The Pennsylvania State Police Heritage Affairs Section is primarily responsible for training troopers on implicit bias, building relationships within historically underserved communities, and preventing and responding to hate/bias-related crimes.
+This section is responsible for training troopers on implicit bias, building relationships within historically underserved communities, and preventing and responding to hate/bias-related crimes.
 Members of the Heritage Affairs Section also work with municipal police departments throughout the commonwealth on the same issues.

-The Municipal Police Officers' Education and Training Commission is responsible for establishing and maintaining training standards for municipal police officers and other police officers who have been legislatively placed under their authority.
-Additionally, MPOETC is tasked with establishing and maintaining standards for instructors and curriculum content at the 21 certified schools across the State that deliver the basic police training curriculum under Act 120.
-Each year, the Commission staff coordinates the development of 12 hours of in-service training which is mandatory for all municipal police officers across the Commonwealth.
-The Commission is also responsible for the certification and decertification of municipal police officers.
-Officers must be certified by MPOETC prior to enforcing the Crimes Code, moving violations of the Vehicle Code, or carrying a firearm.
+The Municipal Police Officers' Education and Training Commission is responsible for establishing and maintaining training standards for municipal police officers and other law enforcement officers throughout the commonwealth.
+MPOETC also establishes and maintains standards for instructors and curriculum content at the 21 certified schools across the state that deliver the basic police training curriculum under Act 120.
+Each year, the commission staff coordinates the development of 12 hours of in-service training which is mandatory for all municipal police officers across the commonwealth.
+The commission is also responsible for the certification and decertification of municipal police officers.
+Officers must be certified by MPOETC before enforcing the crimes code, vehicle codes, or carrying a firearm.

-PaCIC Analysts provide Department members and federal, state, and municipal law enforcement agencies with access to intelligence information, investigative data, and public source information 24 hours a day, seven days per week.
-Analysts also provide investigative support by analyzing complex information and collating it into intelligence summaries; organization charts; link analysis; time event analysis; and other manageable, professional products.
+PaCIC analysts provide department members plus federal, state, and municipal law enforcement agencies with access to intelligence information, investigative data, and public source information 24 hours a day, seven days a week.
+Analysts also provide intelligence summaries; organization charts; link analysis; time event analysis; and other professional products.

 Municipal/Regional Police Department Forms